clydeio/clydeio/filters/simple-http-auth/README.md

-# Simple Basic Authentication
+# Simple HTTP Authentication

-A basic authentication filter based on [passport-http](https://github.com/jaredhanson/passport-http) module.
+A simple authentication filter for basic and digest methods.
+It is based on [passport-http](https://github.com/jaredhanson/passport-http) module.

 ## Configuration

 Accepts the configuration properties:

-* `realm`: A string that identified the authentication realm.
+* `realm`: A string that identifies the authentication realm.
+* `method`: Indicates the authenticated method to be used.
+It is a required property.
+Allowed values are `basic` and `digest`.
 * `consumers`: An object with the list of `user,password` pairs for each user.